utia-gc/variant_calling/README.md

     - Downloads the project into `$HOME/.nextflow/assets`
     - Useful for quickly downloading and easily running a project.
+      - Allows for accessing `SRAlign` using Nextflow command by simply referring to `trev-f/SRAlign` without having to refer to the location of `SRAlign` in the system.
       - To customize or expand `SRAlign`, see the documentation on [customizing or expanding `SRAlign`](docs/customize_expand.md).

     ```bash